Become a member of Alpha Phi Sigma!

 All students applying for full membership must follow the directions below:

-1. Submit a completed APS application for membership (found below).
+1. Submit the APS application (found here) and Background Questionnaire for full membership (online).

-- Applications for the Fall 2019 semester will be accepted from Monday June 3rd to Friday August 30th.
+- Applications for the Spring 2021 semester will be accepted until Monday, January 4th.

-- Students who miss the Fall 2019 deadline will have to wait until the Spring 2020 application period to apply for membership.
+- Students who miss the Spring 2021 deadline will have to wait until the Fall 2021 application period to apply for membership.
 We do not accept applications for the Summer term.

-- Review all directions and requirements on both the Application and the Background Packet
+- Review all directions and requirements on the member application.

-*All applicants must complete the APS Application for membership along with the Background Packet.
-Applicants must submit their APS Application for membership, the APS Background Packet, and a copy of their current unofficial ASU transcripts electronically via email AND a hard-copy via mail or dropped off at the ASU Criminology & Criminal Justice Department.
-All applicants must submit a $150.00 membership fee, along with their application materials.
+All applicants must complete the APS application for membership along with the background questionnaire online.
+Applicants must also submit the personal statement, affirmation of expectations, and their ASU unofficial transcripts.
+All applicants must submit a $150.00 / $160.00 membership fee, along with their application materials.
 Only personal/cashier checks and money orders will be accepted.
 Incomplete applications will not be processed.

-Note: The APS application fee/dues are $150.00.
-This is the only fee.
-Payment is to be submitted with your application.
+Note: The APS application fee/dues is the only fee.
+Payment is to be submitted after completion of the application.
 Partial payment will be returned if your application is denied (the amount will be determined by the organization).

 Criminology & Criminal Justice Department